vivid-labs/vivid-demo/README.md

 ## Getting started

 Simply clone this repository, install the necessary dependencies, and test Vivid out right away.
-We recommend Yarn, but if you're using NPM, be sure to delete the yarn.lock file after cloning.

 With Yarn: